OrSara/APIdocumentation/README.md

 # APIdocumentation
-API documentation of the PricingAPI
+API documentation of the PricingAPI, with endpoints, list of required and optional parameters and examples.